 The dish is simple yet sumptuous and flavourful.
 Souvlaki is just skewered meat, typically pork, drizzled with lemon juice.

-We stopped outside an inconspicuous looking food place which was rumoured to sell the best souvlaki in town.
-No frills, and no fuss, the store was a simple take out style eatery with plastic outdoor seating.
+We stopped outside an inconspicuous-looking food place that was rumoured to sell the best souvlaki in town.
+No frills and no fuss, the store was a simple take-out style eatery with plastic outdoor seating.

 Souvlaki is filling and affordable.
 A skewer served with pita bread and lemon will typically cost no more than €1.40.